Provisional Government of the Philippines (1986–1987): History

 The Presidential Committee on Human Rights and the Presidential Commission on Good Government was established, with the latter tasked to investigate cases of graft and corruption and recover ill-gotten assets by the Marcos administration and their affiliates for the government.
 Censorship was relaxed, with the Movie and Television Review and Classification Board (MTRCB) for example evaluated and suggested to function as a classification board instead as a censorship body.

 In April 1986, the 1986 Constitutional Commission (ConCom) was formed to draft a new constitution.
 Aquino named the initial 45 members the following month, coming from different political and religious backgrounds, are appointed rather than elected.
 No communists were named to the body, but Aquino allotted at least five slots to affiliates of Marcos' administration.
 The first session of the ConCom was held on June 2, 1986.

 Marcos' vice presidential running mate in the 1986 elections, Arturo Tolentino proclaimed himself as acting president on July 6, 1986, under the 1973 Constitution during a coup attempt which lasted for two days.
 He was backed by soldiers at the Manila Hotel.

 The draft constitution passed by the ConCom on October 12, 1986, and was presented to President Aquino three days later.
 The draft constitution was subject to a plebiscite on February 2, 1987.
 The results of the plebiscite was announced on February 11, 1987, with 16,622,111 or 76.30% of voters in favor of the draft.
 The 1987 Philippine Constitution was announced as ratified on the same day.

 Government

-The Provisional Government of the Philippines in 1986 to 1987 functioned as a Interim provisional revolutionary government, although never was officially characterized as such.
+The Provisional Government of the Philippines in 1986 to 1987 functioned as an Interim provisional revolutionary government, although never was officially characterized as such.
 The legislative powers under the provisional government was exercised by the President with the abolishment of the Batasang Pambansa.